Public housing in France

 Public housing in France (French: logement social, also called Habitations à loyer modéré, or HLM) is a central, local or social program designed to provide subsidized assistance for low-income and poor people.

 Ledoux’s 1775 plan for the town of Chaux around the Arc-et-Senans saltworks.

 History

 France has a long tradition of social and state intervention in the provision of housing.
-In 1775, architect Claude-Nicolas Ledoux designed the Royal Saltworks of Arc-et-Senans, considered one of the first examples of industrial architecture.
+In 1774, Louis XV, shortly before his death, commissioned architect Claude-Nicolas Ledoux to design the Royal Saltworks of Arc-et-Senans.
+The Saltworks are considered one of the first examples of industrial architecture.
 The complex included technical facilities, workers’ housing, and gardens, functioning as an integrated site where much of the working community resided.

 In the 19th century, in a context of industrialization, the cités ouvrières (company towns) appeared, inspired by the Phalanstère of Charles Fourier.
 These were an early form of social housing — by private initiative — in the form of workers’ housing estates and other “corons” built by industrialists to house their workforce.